 7. General Terms and Conditions.

-b.
+c.
 Lost Applications.
-The Foundation shall not be responsible for any failed applications for any reason including without limitation those applications that are lost, late, delayed, incomplete, or misdirected.
-Further, the Foundation shall not be responsible for any electronic, network, and server failures or malfunctions or other technical errors of any kind.
+The Foundation and the MLB Entities shall not be responsible for any failed applications for any reason including without limitation those applications that are lost, late, delayed, incomplete, or misdirected.
+Further, the Foundation and the MLB Entities shall not be responsible for any electronic, network, and server failures or malfunctions or other technical errors of any kind.

-d.
+e.
 General Release.
 By submitting an application, the applicant and school agree to release, discharge, and hold harmless the Foundation, AZPB Limited Partnership (dba Arizona Diamondbacks), Apollo Group, Inc. and its subsidiaries (including the University of Phoenix), MLB Entities (defined below), any participating sponsor, and each of their respective partners, officers, directors, employees, agents, and representatives from any claim, damages, or liability (including, without limitation, claims based on property damage, personal injury and/or death, publicity rights, defamation or invasion of privacy) arising from or related to the Program, the submission or use of any application, and the use of any Grant.
-"MLB Entities" shall mean the Office of the Commissioner of Baseball ("BOC"), its Bureaus, Committees, Subcommittees and Councils, MLB Advanced Media, L.P., Major League Baseball Enterprises, Inc., Major League Baseball Properties, Inc., the Major League Baseball Clubs ("Clubs"), each of their parent, subsidiary, affiliated and related entities, any entity which, now or in the future, controls, is controlled by, or is under common control with the Clubs or the BOC, and the owners, general and limited partners, shareholders, directors, officers, employees and agents of the foregoing entities.
+"MLB Entities" shall mean the Office of the Commissioner of Baseball ("BOC"), its Bureaus, Committees, Subcommittees and Councils, MLB Advanced Media, L.P. ("MLBAM" or "MLB.com"), Major League Baseball Properties, Inc., The MLB Network, LLC, the Major League Baseball Clubs ("Clubs"), each of their parent, subsidiary, affiliated and related entities, any entity which, now or in the future, controls, is controlled by, or is under common control with the Clubs or the BOC, and the owners, general and limited partners, shareholders, directors, officers, employees and agents of the foregoing entities.